-OZCF Market Day every Saturday 9am to 2pm and Sunday 9am to 3pm (all weather).
-Pick your own harvests are Saturday mornings at the OZCF farm itself.
+The OZCF Market is open every Saturday 8.15am to 2pm, Sunday 9am to 3pm and Wednesday 4 to 8pm (all weather).
 Subscribe to the newsletter or watch the OZCF Facebook group for details.

-Market Day is located at Granger Bay, V&A Waterfront (Next to The Lookout Event Venue)
+The OZCF Market is located at Granger Bay, V&A Waterfront (Next to The Lookout Event Venue)

 Entrance: There is no fee to enter the market.
 Pedestrian entrances are open directly from Beach Road, and cyclists, joggers, dog walkers and others are most welcome.